AmolOnGitHub/SLID/README.md

 Clearly, SpeechBrain ECAPA model's accuracy & identification time make it the ideal choice.
 However, it is quite confident when it makes incorrect decisions.

-Amongst the Whisper models, `Small` offers a good balance between identification time and acccuracy.
+Amongst the Whisper models, `small` offers a good balance between identification time and acccuracy.
-`Turbo` matches SpeechBrain's accuracy, but the identification time is very high.
+`turbo` matches SpeechBrain's accuracy, but the identification time is very high.

 # Mixed language (x-en) tests